 This problem has been prevalent in app development for a long time and many believe frameworks are the answer.

 Apple says “A framework is a hierarchical directory that encapsulates shared resources, such as a dynamic shared library, nib files, image files, localized strings, header files, and reference documentation in a single package.”

 In other words, frameworks are self-contained, reusable pieces of code that have a target and are separately built.
 Meaning, if you change a line of code in one framework, Xcode only rebuilds this one which saves time and increases speed.

 There are also some architectural benefits of using frameworks as well.
 As a bonus, they follow some of the clean code principles:

-By this point, you should have installed cocoapods in your app, and if not, you can find how to install it here.
+By this point, you should have installed cocoa pods in your app, and if not, you can find how to install them here.

-There are a few advantages to using cocoapods with you frameworks:
+There are a few advantages to using CocoaPods with your frameworks:

 - Light repo: There’s no need to keep your frameworks in the main project; they can live in a different repository, making the main repository lighter.

 - Centralization: When working with multiple apps, you can create a framework for appearance so all apps can use the same framework, keeping consistency in colors, button styles, fonts, etc.